joninvski/joninvski.github.io/_posts/2015-04-23-gitconfig_tips.md

 ---
 layout: post
-title: Usefull gitconfig configurations and aliases
+title: Useful gitconfig configurations and aliases
 comments: True
 type: "blog"
-short_summary: "A quick summary of my git aliases"
+short_summary: "A quick summary of my git aliases.
+These shortcuts speed up your normal workflow and help you use git better."

 ---